enjwillie/Test-Project-1/README.md

 - https://unsplash.com/photos/jvoZ-Aux9aw

 Featured HTML/CSS from this project
-- Top Navigation with Login, Registration & Cart icons
+- Top Navigation with Login, Registration accessible via a login button right aligned on the top nav
+- highights to form inputs
-- The page the user is on shows in the navigation bar as active
+- navigation will always show the active page in the nav bar